For Canadian and international applicants

 Step 4.
 If you’re admitted, you should fill out the Housing application form and the Financial aid application.
 You may also complete the Scholarship application and Enrollment confirmation form.
 The Admissions Team will also share information about health insurance requirements with you at this point.

 Step 5.
 Your financial aid award amount is determined and communicated to you.
 The Financial Aid Director will send you your cost of attendance figure so that you have a fundraising target.
 The figure is displayed in a worksheet that comes with the Certification of Funds form.

 Step 6.
-At this point, you raise funds, complete the Certification of Funds worksheet and the Enrollment confirmation form, and gather supporting documentation: official bank statements and letters of support from funding sources.
-These need to be submitted to the director of enrollment and financial aid at AMBS by June 1 at the very latest.
-Supporters may choose to send checks to AMBS or use the pay bill online form to add money to your account rather than submitting documentation (by June 1).
+At this point, you raise funds, complete the Certification of Funds worksheet and the Enrollment Intent form, and gather supporting documentation: official bank statements and letters of support from funding sources.
+This documentation, along with at least 25 percent of any pledged funds from each sponsor, needs to be submitted to the Director of Enrollment and Financial Aid at AMBS by June 1 at the very latest.
+Sponsors may choose to send funds via wire transfer or by check.
+Canadian students may also use the Pay Student Bill Online form.
+If AMBS receives 100 percent of all pledged funds, you do not need to supply any of the supporting documentation, and this may also assist you in obtaining a student visa.
+If a student visa is not granted for any reason, any funds received by AMBS will be returned to the sponsor(s). (by June 1)

 III.
 Visa application

 Step 8.
 The AMBS registrar will now fill out visa paperwork for you based on everything that has been received, and mail needed documents to you after verifying your mailing address.
 You will be billed for a $200 SEVIS fee at this point.
 (June)

 Step 9.
 Once you receive these documents in the mail, you should schedule an interview to request a visa at a local consulate or embassy.
 Canadian students may omit this step.
 (June/July)